 A key element of reporting performance is the information that underpins it, i.e. data quality.
-This is to ensure that the Council focuses on confirming arrangements for recording and collecting information are robust and that the evidence and management information can be trusted.
+This is to ensure that the Council arrangements for recording and collecting information are robust so that the evidence and management information can be trusted.
 The Council has adopted a Strategy to govern data quality and its arrangements are subject to regular review, including an annual audit.